 Looking back, I realize, in the swirl of change, I made decisions, deemed small and unimportant when made which congealed into my life’s portrait.
 Each subsequent reaction a pearl of experience.
 Strung together they make my life's necklace.
 It’s a lustrous one.
 There is, however, a secret strand, told in a hidden diary, until now never read, yet my lifelong friend.

 Like my husband, I was unfaithful to it.
 It’s filled with lapses, omissions and lies.

 By the fireplace’s warmth, a candle’s glow and wine’s comfort, my companions, I re-write my diary with aged insight.

 As I write I wonder how it became so; life's string of events, the known me versus secret me, two lives in one.
 Like all, I lived an open life, the one known as me, each with their version of who I am.
 Was it all predetermined?
 As I try to sort out life’s jumble, it seems so.

 We all have secrets, dark wishes, forbidden fantasies, convenient lies, selfish omissions but minor ones, forgotten as made as we move on, unperturbed.
 It's the big lie, the hidden life, the double agent act few know.
 That’s my secret puppet shadow, a lifelong lie.
 Like a spy, those who knew and trusted me, knew me not.
 They loved me while my secret puppet shadow betrayed them, over and over.

 Entering a salacious memory, my mirror's reflection gives a Mona Lisa smile.
 I’m telling you the amours behind the smile.
 When I close a chapter, I return to who I am now, LOL, unless I have another glass of wine.
-Then my memory's amorous puppet shadow remains alive, but only in my tipsy mind until sleep takes me.
+Then my memory's amorous puppet shadow remains alive, if only in my tipsy mind until sleep takes me.

 I plead guilty, not innocent.